 What do I have to consider when cleaning the kitchen?

 Cleaning the kitchen has the aim of reducing the presence of microorganisms on kitchen surfaces and equipment and thus minimising the occurrence of foodborne illnesses.
 As bacteria are too small to be seen with the naked eye, surfaces or hands that appear clean are not necessarily free of germs.
 Nevertheless, the use of a simple household cleaner is generally sufficient.
-The use of special disinfectants is only required if recommended by a or doctor health authority in the event of illness.
+The use of special disinfectants is only required if recommended by a doctor or health authority in the event of illness.

 Dirty cloths, sponges and brushes used to clean dishes and the kitchen could spread pathogens in the kitchen and thus pose a risk.
 The more often raw food is prepared in the kitchen, the more often the cloths, sponges and brushes used should be cleaned or replaced.
 Bacteria can multiply very quickly at room temperature, particularly on wet cloths and sponges.
 For the reasons specified above, sponges are not particularly well suited for cleaning in the kitchen because they dry very slowly and are often not changed frequently enough.
 Cloths (cleaning rags or dish cloths, tea towels) should be dried after use, changed as often as possible (at least once a week) and washed at a temperature of at least 60°C. Washing up brushes made from plastic can generally be cleaned in the dishwasher.